shopware/docs/guides/plugins/plugins/framework/flow/add-flow-builder-action.md

 ## Create custom flow action

-To create a custom flow action, firstly you have to make a plugin and install it, you can refer to the [Plugin Base Guide](../../plugin-base-guide.md) to do it.
-I will create a plugin named `CreateTagAction`.
-We have to implement both backend (PHP) code and a user interface in the Administration to manage it.
+To create a custom flow action, firstly you have to make a plugin and install it.
+Refer to the [Plugin Base Guide](../../plugin-base-guide.md) to do it.
+For instance, lets create a plugin named `CreateTagAction`.
+You must implement both backend (PHP) code and a user interface in the Administration to manage it.
 Let's start with the PHP part first, which handles the main logic of our action.
 After that, there will be an example to show your new actions in the Administration.

 ## Creating flow action in PHP